-There is a lot of discussion around pavement vs. trail running, but for some runners it’s nice to have a mix of both.
+There is a lot of discussion around road vs. trail running, but for some runners it’s nice to have a mix of both.
 Danny Mackey, coach of the Brooks Beasts in the USA, gives his insights into the pros and cons for both types of running.

 - The surface is more “known” so you do not have to worry about ankle sprains or tweaks as much on the pavement.
 Leading into a big race if you have the option of pavement or a trail, go pavement to reduce any last minute, sneaky injuries.

-- Pavement has a higher friction dynamic then soft surface.
+- Road has a higher friction dynamic then soft surface.
 So if you are dealing with soft tissues issues (like achilles) run on the bike path versus the soft dirt or gravel so you are not slipping at toe off, or at contact.

 - If you are trying to run fast on the track or roads, pavement is more specific to your race surface.
 Ground reaction forces are high on pavement so there may be workouts where you want to mimic these forces to help your body learn how to manage and adapt to get stronger.

-- Pavement typically means city running, which means cars and curbs.
+- Road typically means city running, which means cars and curbs.
 Safety becomes a top priority to ensure that you are following traffic regulations and being aware of what is going on around you.
 You would not want to step off a curb and injure yourself because you were not paying attention.

 - Having an “unknown” surface is great for strengthening the intrinsic muscles in the foot and the stabilising muscles in the lower leg.
 Running is chronic and having a unique landing surface with each step can help prevent some overuse injuries.